Macrobiotic Diet for Migraine: Foods, Principles And Migraine Prevention

 However, despite following macrobiotic principles very strictly for many years, it did not prevent my migraine attacks.

 That experience taught me something important about migraine.
+There is rarely one single solution.

 Food can be part of the puzzle, but migraine management usually requires a combination of strategies.